 Drive the speed limit depending on the traffic and weather conditions.
 Be courteous and think about all the drivers and people all around you.
 Maintaining a clear head and following this little bit of advice, you can minimize the chance of being in an auto accident or being seriously injured.
 We all have to be somewhere, if we cooperate we can get there on time, safely, and efficiently.

-The information herein on "Fender Bender Injuries and Chiropractic El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Fender Bender Injuries and Chiropractic El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.